Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 - Console-like gamma

 # Notes
 <b>This repository is part of [FusionFix](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix).
-ENBSeries or game versions prior to 1.0.7.0 are not compatible.
+ENBSeries or game versions prior to 1.0.7.0 are not compatible.</b>

 Special thanks to my friends [AssaultKifle47](https://github.com/akifle47/), [RaphaelK12](https://github.com/RaphaelK12), [robi29](https://github.com/robi29/) and [\_CP_](https://github.com/cpmodding) for directly contributing with their own fixes, to [Shvab](https://github.com/d3g0n-byte) for making RAGE Shader Editor and to [ThirteenAG](https://github.com/ThirteenAG) for implementing features we requested into FusionFix.